MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/alm/maturity/overview.md

 1. Do you have an adoption campaign to demonstrate how fusion development processes work?

-1. Do you have a career path options for makers?
+1. Do you have a career path option for makers?

 1. Have you built a community of mentors to share Advanced Maker concepts and best practices?